Lake Sev

-Lake Sev (Սև լիճ; İşıqll Qaragöl; both meaning "Shining Black Lake") is a lake located on the border between Armenia and Azerbaijan.
+Lake Sev (Սև լիճ; Qaragöl; both meaning "black lake") is a lake located on the border between Armenia and Azerbaijan.
 It is split between the Syunik Province of Armenia and the Lachin District of Azerbaijan, with the overwhelming majority of the lake being in Armenia.

 Topography

 The lake is located to the east of Mets Ishkhanasar mountain at an altitude of 2,666 m above sea level and has an area of about 2 km2.
 It is 1.6 km long, 1.2 km wide, and has a maximum depth of 7.5 m.
-The water is cold and clear, and the lake is inhabited by Ishkhan salmonid fish.
+The lake is inhabited by Ishkhan salmonid fish.
 The lake water is used for irrigation.
 It is immediately adjacent to a smaller lake called Janlich or Jinli.

 Nature reserve

 Lake Sev and the area immediately around it are a protected nature conservation area called the Lake Sev Nature Reserve, in the Syunik Province on the eastern slope of Mets Ishkhanasar.
 It was re-created in 2001 on the grounds of the protected area with the same name, created in 1987.
 It has a surface of 240 hectares.
 Furthermore, it aims to preserve the ecosystem of Lake Sev.